 The Titration competition aims to encourage students who enjoy practical chemistry to develop their skills, and rewards those who develop a high level of proficiency.
 Throughout the training process, students improve their precision, accuracy and persistence.

 The Technologies Club allows students to learn about the latest innovations and technologies across various design industries.
-Workshop activities instil some of the key skills essential for success in our rapidly changing world: entrepreneurship, innovative thinking, dynamic creativity, technical skills and design basics for prototyping.
-Students learn leadership, team building, project management, business planning, public speaking, marketing, collaboration, writing and presentation skills.
+Workshop activities instil some of the key skills essential for success in our rapidly changing world, including entrepreneurship, innovative thinking, dynamic creativity, technical skills and design basics for prototyping.

 Students are introduced to the rules of chess and presented with patterns and strategies to improve their abilities, developing the logical, planning and sequential aspects of the brain.
 Students may also play against a computer.